 In previous columns, I discussed the long-term rapidly rising in-state charges at U.S. public colleges and universities.
 These costs have been driven by massive administrative headcount bloat, emphasis on research over teaching, and excessive compensation for both tenured faculty and administrators (slightly offset by underpaid teaching assistants and adjunct faculty).

-Enabled or even propelled greatly by federally sanctioned student loans, costs have risen much faster than students and families’ ability to pay.
+Enabled or even propelled greatly by federally sanctioned student loans, costs have risen much faster than students’ and families’ ability to pay.
 When students finish college, with or without a degree, many of them and their parents have crushing student-loan burdens and have received often dubious value for their time and money.
-Those without a degree may or may not have gained knowledge and skills they need, but employers will usually under-compensate them.
+Those without a degree may or may not have gained the knowledge and skills they need, but employers will usually under-compensate them.

 As a Nevada regent for eight years, I observed all these phenomena in our system.

-A key problem of public higher education is the same as for K-12 public education and all the public sector: The enterprises are usually run for benefit of the employees, not for benefit of students, other clientele, taxpayers and families paying the bills, nor for the public interest.
+A key problem of public higher education is the same as for K-12 public education and all the public sector: The enterprises are usually run for benefit of the employees, not for benefit of students, other clientele, taxpayers, and families paying the bills, nor for the public interest.

-Like communications, railroads, airlines and other industries in the past, higher ed has become a cartel protected by government from effective competition.
+Like communications, railroads, airlines, and other industries in the past, higher ed has become a cartel protected by the government from effective competition.
 It thus fails to experience necessary productivity growth and business-model innovation.
 Such cartels and public agencies have essentially captive clientele, and for that reason have become sclerotic and inwardly focused.

 So, they are caught off guard when innovative business models, often using new technology, disrupt the incumbents and provide consumers by-pass opportunities.
-The Covid-19 pandemic and associated shutdowns, coupled with modern electronic communications and information systems, have suddenly disrupted higher ed and shown students and families bypass options, not customer oriented.
+The Covid-19 pandemic and associated shutdowns, coupled with modern electronic communications and information systems, have suddenly disrupted higher ed and shown students and families bypass options, not customer-oriented.

 The internet and many distance-learning technologies are often less expensive than classroom delivery and in many cases as effective or more for learning.
-With entrepreneurs learning how to deliver one-to-many and network-based instruction and content with these technologies, the costs of brick-and-mortar campuses, administrative excess, subsidized research and bloated compensation are jeopardized.
+With entrepreneurs learning how to deliver one-to-many and network-based instruction and content with these technologies, the costs of brick-and-mortar campuses, administrative excess, subsidized research, and bloated compensation are jeopardized.

 Students can avoid housing and board costs by not living on campus.
 As one who has benefitted extensively from higher education, I value greatly the on-campus experiences.
 But not everyone gets the same value from them.
 And with home delivery methods, they can often get by without student loans.